piper1970/gs0824/README.md

 ## Assumptions Made
 The following assumptions have been made regarding the logic of the application
-1. The checkout date counts as a chargeable day, but not the check-in date
+1. ~~The checkout date counts as a chargeable day, but not the check-in date~~
-   * If a check-in date lands on a holiday (or weekend), and the tool type does not charge for holidays (or weekends), it will have no effect on the calculated number of charge days.
+   * ~~If a check-in date lands on a holiday (or weekend), and the tool type does not charge for holidays (or weekends), it will have no effect on the calculated number of charge days.~~
-   * If a checkout date lands on a holiday (or weekend), and the tool type does not charge for holidays (or weekends), it will have an effect on the calculated days, subtracting one day for the holiday.
+     * ~~If a checkout date lands on a holiday (or weekend), and the tool type does not charge for holidays (or weekends), it will have an effect on the calculated days, subtracting one day for the holiday.~~
+     * _Per reply from David, the first assumption above was incorrect.
+The checkout day is not counted as a chargeable day, but the checkin day is._
-2. Date formats are in __MM/DD/YY__ format.
+3. Date formats are in __MM/DD/YY__ format.
    * This was the original spec for the printout, but the example dates for the unit tests parameters were in __M/D/YY__ format.
 I've chosen to adhere to the former format spec, __MM/DD/YY__.